jacobwilliams/qtpyguihelper/docs/api/index.rst

 API Reference
 =============

-This section provides detailed documentation for all QtPyGuiHelper modules and classes.
+This section provides detailed documentation for all vibegui modules and classes.

 .. toctree::
    :maxdepth: 2